 Gwinner is a tiny city located in the state of North Dakota.
-With a population of 919 people and just one neighborhood, Gwinner is the 89th largest community in North Dakota.
-Gwinner has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Gwinner, where the median household income is $66,500.00.
+With a population of 916 people and just one neighborhood, Gwinner is the 89th largest community in North Dakota.
+Much of the housing stock in Gwinner was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Gwinner economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Gwinner, where the median household income is $66,071.00.

 Because occupations involving physical labor dominate the local economy, Gwinner is generally considered to be a blue-collar town.
-49.27% of the Gwinner workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+49.79% of the Gwinner workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gwinner is a city of production and manufacturing workers, sales and office workers, and professionals.
-There are especially a lot of people living in Gwinner who work in office and administrative support (12.94%), architecture and engineering (8.14%), and management occupations (5.64%).
+There are especially a lot of people living in Gwinner who work in office and administrative support (14.14%), management occupations (8.23%), and architecture and engineering (7.17%).

 There are quite a few people in the armed forces living in Gwinner, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.